Comic Action Heroes, 3 3/4" action figures by Mego, 1975

 Villain: Tyr (missing rocket arm)

-Hero or Villain?: Cyclotron (missing face piece)
+Villain: Cyclotron (missing face piece)

 Series 3 figures missing from my collection: